-Q: So the last one in '86 and then at that point did you retire it or were you using it internally for things, what were you doing with it then?
-There was a period as I recall when you were doing a lot of work on 'n games, maybe it's worth talking about the n games'.
+Q: So it last won in '86 and then at that point did you retire it or were you using it internally for things, what were you doing with it then?
+There was a period as I recall when you were doing a lot of work on endgames, maybe it's worth talking about the endgames.

-Ken Thompson: Okay the n games I did it under the name 'Bell' but I didn't really use any hardware, that was all software...
+Ken Thompson: Okay the endgames.
+I did it under the name 'Belle' but I didn't really use any hardware, that was all software...

-Q: So why don't you talk about that because I recall that's been an area where computers have certainly augmented our understanding of chess.
+Q: So why don't you talk about that some, because I recall that's been an area where computers have certainly augmented our understanding of chess.